jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 ## Handling connections

-Because `ranch`[^ranch] makes as abstract the protocol handling into it's own module --- which is very useful because of the fact that it minimizes code complexity --- that's what we'll do now.
+Because Ranch[^ranch] makes us abstract the protocol handling into it's own module --- which is very useful because of the fact that it minimizes code complexity --- that's what we'll do now.

 Create **lib/network/handler.ex**: